arnaudleclerc/AzureMapsControl.Components/README.md

 ### Register the Components

-You will need to pass the authentication information of your `AzureMaps` instance to the library. `SubscriptionKey` and `Aad` authentication are supported.
+You will need to pass the authentication information of your `AzureMaps` instance to the library. `SubscriptionKey`, `Aad` and `Anonymous` authentication are supported.
 You will need to call the `AddAzureMapsControl` method on your services.

 You can authenticate using a `subscription key` :